DIDSR/sfrc/README.rst

    </div>

 - **Hallucination Threshold**: It is a frequency value between 0 to 0.5*pixel\  :sup:`-1`.
-If 1px = 0.50 mm then hallucination threshold could be set between 0 and 1 mm \  :sup:`-1` (i.e., the endpoint of the sFRC’s Y-axis).
+If 1 pixel = 0.50 mm then hallucination threshold could be set between 0 and 1 mm \  :sup:`-1` (where, 1 mm \  :sup:`-1` is the endpoint of the sFRC’s Y-axis).
 A hallucination threshold can be directly input by users, or set using a few patches or ROIs that are predefined as fake by human observers or is determined using imaging theory-based limitation for a given undersampled image restoration problem [`Bhadra et al <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8673588/>`_, `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_].
 Using the known fake patches, patch-wise FRC curves are obtained.
 Then the hallucination threshold is set as the maximum of the x-coordinate values corresponding to the set of x-coordinates due to the intersection between the FRC curves and the FRC thresholds.The FRC threshold is usually set the same for a given modality.
 In this work, we used y=0.5 and y=0.75 as the FRC thresholds for the CT superresolution and MRI subsampling problems respectively.
-When tuning the hallucination threshold data point corresponding to one-third of Y-axis of an sFRC plot is a good starting point.
+When tuning the hallucination threshold, the data point corresponding to one-third of Y-axis of an sFRC plot is a good starting point.

 .. raw:: html